bnm-92/rdma-migration-system/README.md

 * **c++-containers:** STL containers that have been built on the migratable memory, currently we support vectors and unordered-maps

 ##configurations
+All configurations are can be changed from the /include/utils/miscutils.hpp file.
 * **LOG_LEVEL:** level of log output, ERROR, ASSERTION, WARNING, COMMENT can be asjusted from include/utils/mscutils.hpp
 * **PAGING:** can we switched on with flag set to 1 (0 for no paging)
+* **FAULT TOLERANCE:** adds the fault tolerance functionality in RAMP (The zookeeper dependency is only required if you run with fault tolerance)